citp/privacy-policy-historical/t/th/the/theshiftnetwork.com.md

-> *The following text is extracted and transformed from the theshiftnetwork.com privacy policy that was archived on 2011-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111203211713id_/http%3A//theshiftnetwork.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theshiftnetwork.com privacy policy that was archived on 2012-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120602040334id_/http%3A//theshiftnetwork.com/privacy-policy) for the most accurate reproduction.*

-# Privacy policy | The Shift Network
+# Privacy Policy | The Shift Network

-## Privacy policy

-The Shift Network, Inc.
+The Shift Network, Inc. Privacy Policy
-Privacy Policy

 This privacy statement discloses the privacy practices of The Shift Network, Inc. and all websites owned or operated by or on behalf of The Shift Network, Inc., including, without limitation, [theshiftnetwork.com](http://theshiftnetwork.com/) and [shiftmovement.com](http://shiftmovement.com/) (collectively referred to as “our websites”).